StackVista/stackstate-docs/configure/propagation.md

 ![Custom propagation funtion](../.gitbook/assets/v41_propagation-function.png)

-For example, the simplest possible function that can be written is given below.
+The simplest possible function that can be written is given below.
 This function will always return a `DEVIATING` propagated state.:

 ```text
     return DEVIATING
 ```

-You can also write a propagation function that implements more complicated logic.
-The script below will propagate a `DEVIATING` state in case a component is not running:
+You can also use a propagation function to implement more complicated logic.
+For example, the script below will return a `DEVIATING` state in case a component is not running:

 ```text
 Component